 Somewhere along the way, I got a B.A. in English Language and Literature, minors in Religion, Classical Studies and Ancient Greek (NCSU ’01), most of (but not all of) a B.A. in Communication, and an M.Div. in Orthodox Theology with Distinction in Church History (STOTS ’07).
 (All that probably sounds more impressive than it really is.)
 I was also present at the canonization of Saint Raphael of Brooklyn (2000), and that changed a lot for me.

-For two years (2007-2009), I served as the assistant pastor at St. George Orthodox Cathedral in Charleston, West Virginia, and since 2009 I have served as the pastor of Saint Paul Orthodox Church in Emmaus, Pennsylvania.
+For two years (2007-2009), I served as the assistant pastor at St. George Orthodox Cathedral in Charleston, West Virginia, and from 2009 to 2020 I served as the pastor of Saint Paul Orthodox Church in Emmaus, Pennsylvania.
+Now, I work for Ancient Faith Ministries from a studio in Emmaus.
 I love Emmaus, and I love the Lehigh Valley on whose southwest edge it perches.

 If you’d like a somewhat more official version, look here.